malaidev/ARC_NFT_BE/README.md

 > Avoid using static methods and keep the single responsibility standard up to date.
 > Use interfaces to better organize entities and control the data flow.

+## Deploy

+Deploy this application using `docker-compose up -d`.
+This application uses a MongoDB container to support the platform.

+You can use docker's mongodb container name as `mongodb.host` in environment file.

+> Before deploying, change `docker-compose.yml` with a secure username and password to mongodb
+> and add it to the `.env` file.

+> Verify `docker-compose`'s ports to avoid conflicts.